szeitlin/szeitlin-blog/content/posts/career_skills/recruiting-and-training-nontraditional-candidates.md

   2. Break out essential vs. nice-to-have skills.
   3. Emphasize what process and support systems the company provides for candidates transitioning from other roles or fields.
      - Do you have training and development stipends?
-     - Do you send people to Grace Hopper every year?
+     - Do you send people to Grace Hopper (and other relevant conferences) every year?
      - Do you have employee resource groups, or an inclusion squad?
   4. Describe what candidates can expect in their first few months there.
 What does onboarding look like?
 How are employees evaluated?